Fodé Camara (footballer, born 1973)

 Fodé Camara (born 9 December 1973) is a Guinea professional footballer who played as a forward.
 He played for the Guinea national team at international level.

+Career

 Camara began his professional career in Belgium with Sint-Niklase.
 He played for several other Belgian clubs, including Waregem and Kortrijk.
 He scored a goal for Kortrijk as they achieved their biggest margin of victory over his-former club Waregem on 25 January 1998.

 Camara made several appearances for the Guinea national football team, including appearances at the 1994 and 1998 African Cup of Nations finals.
 He played for Guinea at the 1989 FIFA U-17 World Championship.

 In 2012 Camara returned to Indonesia for managed his former club Bontang FC.